Eduard Roschmann: Character

-According to Gertrude Schneider, a historian and a survivor of the Riga ghetto, Roschmann was clearly a murderer, but was not uniformly cruel.
+According to Gertrude Schneider, a historian and a survivor of the Riga ghetto, Roschmann was a murderer, but was not uniformly cruel.
 She records an instance where Krause, Roschmann's predecessor as commandant, had executed Johann Weiss, a lawyer from Vienna, and a First World War veteran, for having hidden money in his glove.
 A year later, when Roschmann was commandant, his widow and daughter requested of him that he allow them the Jewish custom of visiting the grave.
 Roschmann allowed the request.

 Schneider, in describing this incident, characterised Roschmann as "that most peculiar SS man."
 According to Schneider, Roschmann would order food abandoned during searches for contraband to be sent to the ghetto hospital.
 Schneider particularly objected to Roschmann's modern image as the so-called "butcher of Riga".
 Up to the time of the publication of Forsyth's book in 1972, Herberts Cukurs, a famous Latvian pilot, had been the person known as "the Butcher of Riga" as a result of his actions during the occupation of Latvia from 1941 to 1944.:

 However, other accounts assign a more malignant role to Roschmann.
 Historian Bernard Press, a Latvian Jew who was able to hide outside of Riga and avoid confinement in the ghetto, describes Krause, Gymnich and Roschmann as having engaged in random shootings of human beings.
 Press describes an incident where a woman was condemned to death for "illegal correspondence" with a friend in Germany.
 Roschmann had her confined in the Central Prison, where she was not in fact executed but released based on the recommendation of Krause, who had previously wanted the woman to become his mistress.

 Also, Max Michelson described Roschman, Rudolf Lange and Kurt Krause as all being "notorious sadists."
 Michelson, a Riga ghetto survivor, described Roschmann:

 Max Kaufmann, a survivor of Latvian ghetto, compared Roschmann to Krause, coming to a similar conclusion as Max Michelson: